claudioandre-br/packages/john-the-ripper/readme.md

 - regex and prince modes available.

 ******
-The necessary steps to run the package are listed below.
+The necessary steps to install the package are listed below.
 They were tested on a clean Fedora 25 docker image, but they should work for every supported distro out there.
 Don't worry, it can't hurt your Linux environment.

 Install and configure flatpak itself:
 ```